 What changes have been made?

-A new exemption will be available in Ontario to permit offerings to existing security holders.
-The new exemption includes investment limits of $15,000 per purchaser, unless suitability advice is obtained, and securities issued will have a four-month hold period.
+The New Exemption will be available in Ontario to permit offerings to existing security holders.
+It includes investment limits (of $15,000 per purchaser, unless suitability advice is obtained) and securities issued will have a four-month hold period.

 At the same time, the CSA has proposed a new streamlined process for more traditional rights offerings.
 An important feature of both the new exemption and the CSA proposal is that offerings can proceed without securities regulatory review, although stock exchange approvals will continue to be required.

 How will this affect the mining sector?

 According to the TMX Group, there are more mining companies listed on the TSX and the TSX-V than on the exchange(s) of any other jurisdiction in the world.
 In the current investing climate, reporting issuers in the mining sector must deal with higher-than-normal volatility in commodity prices which can often be accompanied by large movements in share prices.
 This creates a need for speed and efficiency in fundraising when financing is required.
 The current rights offering rules require a review by securities regulators and this can be a lengthy process, acting as a deterrent to reporting issuers wishing to utilize rights offerings as a means of raising capital.